 The first task of the senior management team at this tender committee meeting is to review the estimate taking into account the construction method and programme, the technical and commercial risks, the contract cash flow and finance, the potential for use of own construction equipment, the competition, the economic climate and the commercial opportunities.

-On contracts involving major earthworks the risk can be considerable, particularly in connection with borrow pits and quarries, as the material to be extracted may subsequently be rejected as unsuitable by the engineer, or the local authority may refuse a planning application for the extraction
+Research by Laryea and Hughes (2009) identified strong evidence of amendments made by clients to standard forms of contracts, forcing contractors to respond with qualified tenders.
+On contracts involving major earthworks the risk can be considerable, particularly in connection with borrow pits and quarries, as the material to be extracted may subsequently be rejected as unsuitable by the engineer or the local authority may refuse a planning application for the extraction.

-Weather conditions can also be influential with continuous wet weather likely to cause a prolonged shutdown of all major earthmoving operations, the costs of which may not be recoverable under the contract
+Weather conditions can also be influential with continuous wet weather likely to cause a prolonged shutdown of all major earthmoving operations, the costs of which may not be recoverable under the contract.

-Other risks include reliability of subcontractors - failure to perform or bankruptcy is at the contractor's risk; increases for inflation, for example steel and fuel; availability of suitable labour - specialist labour may need to be brought in from elsewhere within the UK or from overseas; terms and conditions in suppliers or construction equipment contracts; estimator's productivity allowance; premiums on insurances.
+Other risks include reliability of subcontractors - failure to perform or bankruptcy is at the contractor's risk; increases for inflation, e.g. steel and fuel; availability of suitable labour - specialist labour may need to be brought in from elsewhere within the UK or from overseas; terms and conditions in suppliers or construction equipment contracts; estimator's productivity allowance; premiums on insurances.
+Laryea and Hughes (2008: 916), based on in-depth interviews with five major UK contractors, identified 'payment', 'design' and 'ground conditions' as the most significant risks.